Manufacturing in China vs. Vietnam: Which Is Superior?

 Diversification as a Competitive Advantage

-Supply chain diversification isn’t just about risk mitigation; it’s a competitive advantage when it comes to China vs Vietnam manufacturing.
-Companies that distribute production across multiple locations can adapt faster to market demands, scale more efficiently, and negotiate better rates.
+Supply chain diversification isn’t just about risk mitigation; it can also provide a competitive advantage.
+Companies that distribute production across multiple locations can adapt more quickly to emerging market demands, scale more efficiently, and negotiate better rates.

-Vietnam's integration into multiple trade networks (EVFTA, CPTPP, RCEP) offers exporters redundancy and agility in entering key markets, especially in Europe and North America.
-Meanwhile, China’s efficiency and unmatched ecosystem remain crucial for innovation and speed.
+Vietnam's integration into multiple trade networks offers exporters redundancy and agility when entering key markets, especially in Europe and North America.

 When Dual Sourcing Works Best